prakharAbb/ABBoT/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Installation
+## Installation:

+If you encounter errors due to differences between nodes, use the --force flag after every syntax.

+1) Install dependencies:
+=> npm install

+If the installation fails due to TypeScript, install the following packages:
-1) npm typescript => npm install --save typescript @types/node @types/react @types/react-dom @types/jest
+=> npm install --save typescript @types/node @types/react @types/react-dom @types/jest

-2) npm cypress => npm install cypress --save-dev

-3) (Optional only for first time user)Edit environment for cypress
+2) (Optional but only for first time user) Edit environment for cypress.
+First, download the zip file of the binary version and save location of zip file of binary version into the environment variable then install cypress below.

+3) Install Cypress for testing:
+=> npm install cypress --save-dev

 ## Available Scripts